USFmatscilab/FerroPhase-Q/README.txt

-"delta_P": 0.01,               (Initial condition, width of the packet in polarization units C/m^2) "n_out": 500,                  (How often to plot probability densities) "relaxation_model": "DMB"      (Different relaxation models, options are DMB, LLO or LO) "gamma_rescale": 1.0           (Rescalies damping parameter for LLO and LO is 0.0125, for DMB no rescaling is required, therefore for DMB it is 1)
-"plot_mode": "screen"          (Options to visualise the plots, while running the calculation.
+"delta_P": 0.01,               (Initial condition, width of the packet in polarization units C/m^2) "n_out": 500,                  (How often to plot probability densities) "relaxation_model": "DMB"      (Different relaxation models, options are DMB, LLO or LO) "gamma_rescale": 1.0           (Rescalies damping parameter.
+For LLO and LO it is 0.0125, For DMB it is 1) "plot_mode": "screen"          (Options to visualise the plots, while running the calculation.
 Options are "screen" or "none")
- "integrator": "simple"        (Integration types.
-Optionsare "simple" or "predictor_corrector", simple works better for large time steps)
+ "integrator": "simple"        (Integration types. "simple" or "predictor_corrector", simple works better for large time steps)
 }
 ********************************END**********************************************